gluster/gluster-kubernetes/docs/setup-guide.md

 `export HEKETI_CLI_SERVER=http://localhost:57598`

+### Prepare topology and load it into heketi

-5) Next we are going to provide Heketi with the information about the GlusterFS cluster it is to manage.
+Next we are going to provide Heketi with the information about the GlusterFS cluster it is to manage.
 We provide this information via [a topology file](https://github.com/heketi/heketi/wiki/Setting-up-the-topology).
 There is a sample topology file within the repo you cloned called topology-sample.json.
 Topologies primarily specify what Kubernetes Nodes the GlusterFS containers are to run on as well as the corresponding available raw block device for each of the nodes.
 Modify the topology file to reflect the choices you have made and then deploy it as demonstrated below:

 MAKE SURE TO ONLY USE IP ADDRESSES IN THE HOSTNAMES SECTION